 CHWD operates as an enterprise fund, meaning the costs of providing water service and protecting groundwater resources are financed by rates and fees charged to District customers.
 Since the District receives no revenue from taxes, operating revenues consist primarily of water sales and bi-monthly service charges.
-Although water use increased slightly in 2019, District customers have decreased their water use significantly since 2013 in response to state-wide drought mandates.
+Water use increased during 2020, which the District attributes to customers being in their homes more frequently during the lockdowns caused by the COVID-19 pandemic; however, since 2013, District customers have decreased their water use significantly in response to state-wide drought mandates.
+The District expects consumption to continue decreasing in the next few years.
 This drop in demand created a gap between the amount of water customers were projected to use, and the amount they actually used, and contributed to the need for a new rate study and Financial Model rebuild.
-The rebuild of the Financial Model was completed and used in the development of the 2020 budget.
+The rebuild of the Financial Model was completed and used in the development of the 2020 budget, then updated for the development of the 2021 budget.